 Ruberta is a collaborative exhibition space in Glendale shared by Galería Agustina Ferreyra (Mexico City / San Juan), Lodos (Mexico City), Proyectos Ultravioleta (Guatemala City), CARNE (Bogota), and BWSMX (Mexico City).
 Each year, Ruberta will play host to one group exhibition involving all of the participating galleries, followed by five successive two-month residencies, one for each gallery.

 918 Ruberta Ave.
 Unit B (entrance in the alley)

 Glendale, CA 91201

 BWSMX was established in Mexico City in the summer of 2017 as an office for collaborative activities in contemporary art.
-In addition to its program of exhibitions, performances, and publications, the office also produces the monthly Sábado de Galerías (Gallery Saturday) in Mexico City and initiated Ruberta in Los Angeles.
+In addition to its program of exhibitions, the office also produces the monthly Sábado de Galerías (Gallery Saturday) in Mexico City and initiated Ruberta in Los Angeles.
 Its founder, Brett William Schultz, is Creative Director of Material Art Fair and was formerly co-director of the gallery Yautepec from 2008 to 2017.